Table of Contents

 Signed 24.8 decimal numbers.
 It is a signed decimal type which offers a sign bit, 23 bits of integer precision and 8 bits of decimal precision.
 This is exposed as an opaque struct with conversion helpers to and from double and int on the C API side.

-Starts with an unsigned 32-bit length, followed by the string contents, including terminating null byte, then padding to a 32-bit boundary.
+Starts with an unsigned 32-bit length (including null terminator), followed by the string contents, including terminating null byte, then padding to a 32-bit boundary.

 32-bit object ID.